 Project Goal

-Leach Properties is proposing a multi-dimensional land use conversion project that will not only improve the water quality of the environment, but also serve to provide a substantial stream of income resulting from such improvements.
-The project owner desires to solicit a buyer that is interested in complying with its conservation or corporate ESG mission to improve the environment while at the same time enjoying a substantial revenue stream from such improvements.
+Leach Farms is proposing a multi-dimensional land use conversion project that will not only improve the water quality of the environment, but also serve to provide a substantial stream of income resulting from such improvements.
+The project owner is seeking a buyer to complete the proposed restoration initiatives to comply with a conservation or corporate ESG/sustainability mission while at the same time potentially enjoying a substantial revenue stream from such improvements.

 Project Location